-Each task has a number of possible states.
-The Task schema defines the exact states and their semantics.
+Each task has a number of possible states, which are defined in the Task schema as the values for the TaskState property.

-When a client issues a request for a long-running operation, the service returns the HTTP 202 Accepted status code and a Location header that contains the URI of the task monitor and, optionally, the Retry-After header that defines the amount of time that the client should wait before querying the status of the operation.
-The task monitor is an opaque service-generated URI that the client who initiates the request can use.
-To query the status of an operation and determine when the operation has been completed and whether it succeeded, the client performs a GET request on the task monitor.
+When a client issues a request that results in a long-running operation, the service returns the HTTP 202 Accepted status code and a Location header that contains a task monitor URI and, optionally, the Retry-After header that defines the amount of time that the client should wait before querying the status of the operation.
+The 202 Accepted response body should contain an instance of the Task resource that represents the state of the operation.

+The task monitor is an opaque, service-generated URI provided to the client who initiated the request.
+To query the status of an operation and determine when the operation has been completed and whether it succeeded, the client performs a GET request on the task monitor URI.
 The client should not include the application/http MIME type in the Accept header.